 Creating your Email Newsletter

-8. From the EKM Email Marketing Dashboard, click the green button:
+8. From the EKM Email Marketing Dashboard, click the green Create Campaign button:

 9. You’ll need to give the Campaign a Name and Description before you click the green Create Campaign button:

-10. Now you need to click the green Create Blank Campaign button:
+10. Now you need to click the green Select Editor button from Drag and Drop Editor:

 The Visual Designer Dashboard